 (8,000 X 4.2%= 336+700=1,036/Mcf/hr flow control setting)

-The next morning UCU or Sunflower should call Market Services two hours before the gas is to flow at Sunflower.
+The next morning UCU or Sunflower should call Customer Services two hours before the gas is to flow at Sunflower.
 Plant will provide the time they are coming on, expected volume and burn rate.

-Internally, Market Services nomination/scheduling person will notify Gas Control of UCU’s overrun nomination.
+Internally, Customer Services nomination/scheduling person will notify Gas Control of UCU’s overrun nomination.
 Gas Control will inform Operations and reset the flow control to the appropriate level.

-UCU can use the 8 a.m. storage nom process, subject to availability, to adjust for actual Sunflower volume usage.
+UCU can use the 8 a.m.
+NonGrid nom process, subject to availability, to adjust for actual Sunflower volume usage.
 UCU cannot utilize storage volumes as a receipt to deliver gas to Sunflower.

 Outside of the timely or evening cycle, if Sunflower makes a request to flow more than the 700 Mcf/hr, Gas Control, the Interconnect party and the Plant would all need to be in agreement that the flows could start earlier.
 On a best efforts basis only, Northern (Gas Control and Operations) may increase the hourly flow setting to accommodate an incremental hourly flow rate as long as it does not affect system integrity, incur significant operating expenses or negatively impact other shippers.